5 Ways to Stop Knee Pain

 If you are having persistent knee pain and you feel like you may be overweight, it could be time to consider a slight lifestyle adjustment to help lose some weight in order to take some of the burden off of your knees and help stop knee pain.

 You don't have to go nuts with exercises that might cause the knee pain to get worse.
 There are plenty of exercises that can help you lose weight and keep the strain off your knees.
 Here's an article that will help you get started.

 5. Try Light Physical Therapy

 I hear people talking about "gutting through it" on some occasions when it's obvious that they need help above and beyond just resting or icing the knee.
 There's no need to extend your agony if what you really need is outside help, and trust me, it doesn't reflect poorly upon your "toughness".

-On that point, the first thing you can do is to try to give light physical therapy a try.
+On that point, the first thing you can do to help stop knee pain is to try to give light physical therapy a try.
 Physical therapists are trained to design a program for your specific needs; they also know tons of "tricks of the trade" that they can help you with, whether it be creating a customized exercise program or helping you streamline and strategize your daily activities to reduce excess strain upon your knees.

 Finally, if pain subsists, certainly consider visiting a physician for an evaluation.
-Knee surgery isn't the the end of the world, as these world-class athletes can attest.
+Knee surgery isn't the end of the world, as many of our top athletes can attest to.